scummvm/scummvm/doc/docportal/settings/audio.rst

 Audio
 ===============

 Audio settings are found in four tabs:

 :ref:`Audio <audiotab>` | :ref:`Volume <volumetab>` | :ref:`MIDI <miditab>` | :ref:`MT-32 <mt32tab>`

+**To change settings globally:**

+ 	From the Launcher, select :guilabel:`Options`, then select the applicable tab.

+**To change settings for a specific game:**

+	From the Launcher, highlight the game in the games list, select :guilabel:`Edit Game`, and then select the applicable tab.

 For a comprehensive look at how to use ScummVM's extensive audio settings, check out our :doc:`../advanced_topics/understand_audio` guide.